 Co-published by the Society of the Cincinnati and the University of North Carolina Press, 2010

-This study of the military books that shaped the British army through the eighteenth century includes a checklist of more than nine hundred works, the majority of which are represented in the Society’s collection.
+This study of the military books that shaped the British army through the eighteenth century includes a checklist of more than nine hundred works, the majority of which are represented in the Institute’s library collections.
 325 pages.

 France and the Independence of the United States DVD